Vieques: More Than Just Beaches – North Side

 The last road on the left before the F&W area leads to the smaller bunkers.
 This road is in really bad shape – it is very thin and overgrown.
 When we were there, this road was really only accessible by bicycle.

-Kiani Lagoon- not open since Hurricane Maria
+Kiani Lagoon- Closed since Hurricane Maria

 As you enter the US Fish & Wildlife area, the packed dirt road (that at times can be in really bad shape!) passes by Kiani Lagoon.
 They made a little wildlife refuge on the left, with informational signs and and a short boardwalk with 2 small viewing areas.
 Here you can see the lagoon and Mt.
 Pirata.
 Be sure to take insect repellent (there are lots of mosquitoes).
 The boardwalk was in disrepair when we were here in February 2014.